AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 >[!IMPORTANT]
 >
 >When [activating segments](#activate) you must select between either *Contact* or *Lead* types.
-You need to ensure that your segments have the appropriate data mapping according to the type selected.
+You need to ensure that your audiences have the appropriate data mapping according to the type selected.

 ## Supported identities {#supported-identities}